imixs/imixs-workflow/src/site/markdown/engine/healthcheck.md

 		]
 	}

-The Health Check return the status 'DOWN' in case no workflow model is available the database and index checks failed.
+The Health Check return the status 'DOWN' with HTTP 503 in case no workflow model is available the database and index checks failed.
 For example in case of a database error the result looks like this:

 	{
 		"status": "DOWN",